aws-samples/apache-flink-temporal-tables-example/README.md

 ### Deploying and Running on KDA

-In order to run this example on KDA, you will first need to [create an MSK Cluster](https://docs.aws.amazon.com/msk/latest/developerguide/create-cluster.html), and then (create the KDA application within the same VPC)[https://docs.aws.amazon.com/kinesisanalytics/latest/java/example-msk.html#example-msk-create].
+In order to run this example on KDA, you will first need to [create an MSK Cluster](https://docs.aws.amazon.com/msk/latest/developerguide/create-cluster.html), and then [create the KDA application within the same VPC](https://docs.aws.amazon.com/kinesisanalytics/latest/java/example-msk.html#example-msk-create).
 [Ensure that you have the right networking setup so that KDA can connect to MSK](https://docs.aws.amazon.com/kinesisanalytics/latest/java/vpc.html).